LUMC/sentinel/sentinel/src/sphinx/devs_design.rst

 trying to achieve: to be as general as possible.
 MongoDB helps by not imposing any schema on its own.
 However, we would like to stress that this does not mean there is no underlying schema of any sort.
 While MongoDB allows JSON document of any structure, Sentinel does expect a certain structure from all incoming JSON summary files.
-They must represent a single pipeline run, which contain at least one sample, which contain at least one library.
-Internally, Sentinel also breaks down an uploaded run summary file into single samples.
-It is these single samples that are stored and queried in the database.
+They must represent a single pipeline run, which contain at least one sample, which contain at least one read group.
+Internally, Sentinel also breaks down an uploaded run summary file into single samples and potentially single read groups.
+It is these single units that are stored and queried in the database.
 One can consider that MongoDB allows us to define the 'schema' on our own, in our own code.

 Considering this, we strongly recommend that JSON summary files be validated against a schema.
 Sentinel uses `JSON schema <http://json-schema.org/>`_, which itself is JSON, for the pipeline schemas.